One of the things that could certainly shock a newbie stock investor is the prospect of a stock getting “involuntarily delisted”.

 Since these shares can no longer be traded in the PSE, sale of stock certificates will be done through the stock transfer office of the company instead of the stock exchange.

 What happens when a stock gets delisted?

-- Higher capital gains tax are to paid on gains from the sale.
-Publicly listed stocks are charged a regular rate of 1.5% capital gains tax.
-In contrast, delisted or privately-held stocks are charged a capital gains tax rate of 5% if the net capital gain is less than P100,000 or 10% if the gain is more than P100,000.
+3. Higher capital gains tax are paid on gains from the sale.
+Delisted or privately-held stocks are charged a capital gains tax rate of 15% under TRAIN law.

-What are options for investors of a delisted company?
+What are options for holders of a delisted stock?

 Unfortunately, shareholders looking to sell their shares have very limited options once the stock has been fully delisted from the exchange.
-Some possible options:

 Option #1: Find a direct buyer of the stocks

-Stockholders who can’t find direct buyers of the shares or those who chose not to avail the company’s tender offer will simply have to hold on to the shares.
+Stockholders who can’t find direct buyers of the shares will simply have to hold on to the shares.

 Alternatively, investors can wait for the stock to be listed on the exchange again and possibly benefit from the exponential increase in price.
 But that could happen many years later — or perhaps, not at all.

-So if you’re a stockholder of a delisted company, decide which of the options above would be good for you.
+So if you’re a stockholder of a company planning on delisting its shares, decide which of the options above would be good for you.
 Otherwise, if you chose the wrong move, you might end up being a stuck-holder.
 Pun intended 🙂